 You can influence others, but you cannot change them.
 And always remember that your emotional tank will run dry quicker than you think.

-Here are a couple things to avoid in those first weeks:
+Here are a couple of things to avoid in those first weeks:

-Later on, you will have had some time to collect and reflect on your own thoughts.
+Later on, you will have had some time to collect and reflect on your thoughts.

 Avoid dialogue with others (most of whom will be ill-prepared as well).
 Just say something like “I am not ready or prepared to discuss this right now.”
 You might also add “Maybe a little later” for those you will be obligated to, like family.

-This will give you time to sort out the crowd that you told: “maybe later.”
-Some will be in the category where “maybe later” could be never.
+The delay will give you time to sort out the crowd that you said: “maybe later.”
+Some will be in the category where “maybe later” might never occur.
 Don't let yourself feel obligated to engage the teller at the bank, or your car mechanic.
 If you don’t do this you will accentuate your distress, and tire of overlapping dialogues that drain emotional energy.

-We all have - to have - a pop-off person.
-Someone that will listen.
+We all need a "pop-off" person, someone that will listen.
 Plus they have the time to allocate to you.
 You probably know who those individuals are and yet some will surprise you.

-Families Dealing With Suicide is by and large a benign place to start.
+Families Dealing With Suicide is by and large an excellent place to start.
 Nothing is right or wrong here but avoid confrontations because they only bring everyone down.
 Blessings, dJ